alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 This contrasts with Node.js where a single export point can easily be specified, while maintaining a complex internal structure.

+Even inside a subpackage there is no hint of structure: everything is piled up in files with random names.
+There is no way to know which structs or variables are defined in which files, since they are exported whenever they use capitals.
+The only rule is that test files end with `_test.go`, a practice that I happen to dislike.

 ### Package Manager, or Lack Thereof

 9 years after its creation and 6 years after its 1.0 release